Muru (film): Production

 Muru is the first film to receive funding through Te Tumu Whakaata Taonga, a New Zealand Film Commission fund intended to develop feature films in te reo Māori.
 The film was shot in on location in the Waimana Valley and Rūātoki, where the raids took place in 2007.
 The film was co-produced by and stars Tame Iti, who was arrested and charged with domestic terrorism during the raids, and was developed using kaupapa Māori perspective; working together with the Tūhoe to shape and create the film.
 Lead actor Cliff Curtis learnt how to speak with a Tūhoe accent in Māori for the film.

 "Matemateāone", a 2021 song by Stan Walker performed in Te Reo Māori, was used during the film's credits.

 Release

 The film was initially intended to be released on 3 February 2022 to coincide with Waitangi Day, however the release was delayed.
 The film opened the New Zealand International Film Festival in Auckland on July 28, before receiving a nation-wide release on 1 September 2022.

-The film also played at the Toronto International Film Festival, where it had its international premiere It also made it to 'Flash Forward' section of 27th Busan International Film Festival to be screened in October 2022.
+The film also played at the 2022 Toronto International Film Festival, where it had its international premiere, and also made it to 'Flash Forward' section of 27th Busan International Film Festival, screened in October 2022.
+It is the closing film in the Australian film festival of indigenous cinema in Melbourne, Birrarangga Film Festival, on 28 April 2023.